 Japanese Encephalitis is spread through the bite of an infected mosquito, typically the Culex species, and cannot be transmitted human to human, or even human to mosquito to human.
-This is because levels of virus in humans are usually too low for onward transmission.
-The typical transmission cycle involves pigs and/or water birds who host the virus with onward transmission to humans after being bitten by an infected mosquito.
+This is because levels of the virus in humans are usually too low for onward transmission.
+The typical transmission cycle involves pigs and/or water birds that host the virus with onward transmission to humans after being bitten by an infected mosquito.

 Japanese Encephalitis vaccination is not part of the childhood immunisation programme in the UK so you will have no immunity to this disease.
 Travelling to areas of the world typically rural areas where JE can be found will increase your risk of contracting this disease.
 Other risks include the length of stay, with longer stays in risk areas increasing the odds of encountering the disease.

 Typically the disease is found in rural locations where agriculture (rice fields) and farming (pigs) occur, however, any stagnant water can become a breeding ground for mosquitoes meaning this disease can proliferate in urban locations.
-JE outbreaks occur every 2-15years and transmission risk intensifies during the rainy season.
+JE outbreaks occur every 2-15 years and transmission risk intensifies during the rainy season.

-Mosquito bites can very difficult to avoid and it only takes one bite from an infected mosquito to cause JE as well as many other infectious diseases, for example, dengue fever and malaria.
+Mosquito bites can be very difficult to avoid and it only takes one bite from an infected mosquito to cause JE as well as many other infectious diseases, for example, dengue fever and malaria.
 Keep reading to learn more about bite avoidance techniques.

 Vaccination is the best method of prevention but bite avoidance should also be practised to reduce the risk of Japanese B Encephalitis as well as other diseases spread by mosquitoes and biting insects.
 Whilst the risk of contracting the virus is low, the impact is high enough that the vast majority of Asian countries vaccinate their population against the disease.